 To register in the non-principal jurisdiction, a firm or individual must make the required submission in the non-principal jurisdiction.
-To streamline the process, section 4A.3(3) of the Instrument allows a firm to make its submission to the principal regulator instead of the non-principal regulator.
-Submissions for individuals are made through NRD.
+To streamline the process, section 6.3(3) of the Instrument allows a firm to make its submission in its principal jurisdiction instead of the non-principal jurisdiction.
+Section 6.4(b) of the Instrument requires an individual's sponsoring firm to make the individual's submission on NRD.
 If the principal regulator imposes a T&C on a firm's or individual's registration, or suspends, terminates or accepts the surrender of registration of the firm or individual, that decision applies automatically in the non-principal jurisdiction, whether or not the firm or individual registered in the non-principal jurisdiction under the Instrument.

-(54) Operation of law - The provisions of the Instrument on prospectus receipt-and, discretionary exemptions, and registration produce automatic legal outcomes in the localnon-principal jurisdiction that result from a decision made by the principal regulator.
-The effect is to make the law of the localnon-principal jurisdiction apply to a market participant as if the non-principal regulator had made the same decision as the principal regulator.

-(6) Harmonized laws and their interpretation Most of the 5) Applicable requirements - A market participant must comply with the law of each jurisdiction in which it files a prospectus, is a reporting issuer, seeks registration or is registered.

-- Most prospectus, continuous disclosure and prospectusregistration requirements are harmonized and are in rules or regulations, commonly referred to as 'national instruments'.
-The securities regulatory authorities and regulators intend to interpret and apply thesethe harmonized requirements in national instruments in a consistent way, and we have put practices and procedures in place practices and procedures so this will be the case. to achieve this objective. - Some jurisdictions have non-harmonized requirements in Securities Acts or local rules or regulations.
-In addition, some national instruments contain requirements or carve-outs for specific jurisdictions, which are apparent on the face of the instruments. - Registrants will be subject to a few non-harmonized requirements.
-Section 4A.5 contains a description of these requirements.

-(6) Ontario - The OSC has not adopted the Instrument, but the Instrument provides that the OSC can be a principal regulator for purposes of a prospectus filing under Part 3, a discretionary exemption application under Part 4 or registration under Part 4A.
+- (54) Operation of law The provisions of the Instrument on prospectus receipt-and discretionary exemptions, and registration produce automatic legal outcomes in the localnon-principal jurisdiction that result from a decision made by the principal regulator.
+The effect is to make the law of the localnon-principal jurisdiction apply to a market participant as if the non-principal regulator had made the same decision as the principal regulator. - (6) Harmonized laws and their interpretation Most of the 5) Applicable requirements A market participant must comply with the law of each jurisdiction in which it files a prospectus, is a reporting issuer, seeks registration or is registered. - Most prospectus, continuous disclosure and prospectus registration requirements are harmonized and are in rules or regulations, commonly referred to as 'national instruments'.
+The securities regulatory authorities and regulators intend to interpret and apply thesethe harmonized requirements in national instruments in a consistent way, and we have put practices and procedures in place practices and procedures so this will be the ease. to achieve this objective. - Some jurisdictions have unique requirements in Securities Acts or local rules or regulations.
+In addition, some national instruments contain requirements or carve-outs for specific jurisdictions, which are apparent on the face of the instruments. - (6) Ontario The OSC has not adopted the Instrument, but the Instrument provides that the OSC can be a principal regulator for purposes of a prospectus filing under Part 3, a discretionary exemption application under Part 4 or registration under Part 6.
 Consequently, Ontario market participants have direct access to passport as follows:

-(7) Exemptions from non-harmonized requirements - The Instrument contains exemptions from most non-harmonized continuous disclosure requirements and prospectus requirements that exist in a local jurisdiction.
-These exemptions apply in all jurisdictions, including the principal jurisdiction, for issuers that are reporting issuers, or file a prospectus, in multiple jurisdictions.

-- When the OSC issues a receipt for a prospectus to an issuer whose principal jurisdiction is Ontario, a deemed receipt is automatically issued in each passport jurisdiction where the market participant filed the prospectus under the Instrument. - (8) Discretionary exemptions The Instrument provides When the OSC grants a discretionary exemption to a market participant whose principal jurisdiction is Ontario, the person obtains an automatic exemption from anthe equivalent provision of securities legislation in the local jurisdiction if the principal regulator grants the discretionary exemption and the filer gives the required notice. of each passport jurisdiction for which the person gives the notice described in section 4.7(1)(c) of the Instrument - A firm or individual whose principal jurisdiction is Ontario and who is registered in a category in Ontario is automatically registered in the same category in a passport jurisdiction when the firm or individual makes the required submission under the Instrument.
+- (7) Exemptions from non-harmonized requirements The Instrument contains exemptions from most non-harmonized continuous disclosure requirements and prospectus requirements that exist in a local jurisdiction.
+These exemptions apply in all jurisdictions, including the principal jurisdiction, for issuers that are reporting issuers, or file a prospectus, in multiple jurisdictions. - When the OSC issues a receipt for a prospectus to an issuer whose principal jurisdiction is Ontario, a deemed receipt is automatically issued in each passport jurisdiction where the market participant filed the prospectus under the Instrument. - (8) Discretionary exemptions-The Instrument provides When the OSC grants a discretionary exemption to a market participant whose principal jurisdiction is Ontario, the person obtains an automatic exemption from anthe equivalent provision of securities legislation in the local jurisdiction if the principal regulator grants the discretionary exemption and the filer gives the required notice. of each passport jurisdiction for which the person gives the notice described in section 4.7(1)(c) of the Instrument - A firm or individual whose principal jurisdiction is Ontario and who is registered in a category in Ontario is automatically registered in the same category in a passport jurisdiction when the firm or individual makes the required submission under the Instrument.